 A phenominal Indian street food and craft ale joint and a huge advocate for vegetarian and vegan cuisine in the city.
 Brave the sights of Piccadilly Gardens, or take a walk down to their new brewery restaurant on Oxford Street and you’ll be welcomed by a fantastic space with a varied menu of street food dishes and curries.
 They also have an unparrarelled selection of ales to pair with your meal, many of which they brew themselves, including some cracking sour beers which are perfect when paired with a bit of spice.
 If you’ve got some mates, you should get the ‘Combo for 6’ which includes every dish on the menu.

 Bundobust, 59 Piccadilly, Manchester M1 1RG

-An NQ hidden gem, you could be forgiven for not noticing Yadgars as you walk past on your way to some of the trendier venues located nearby.
+An NQ gem, you could be forgiven for not noticing Yadgars as you walk past on your way to some of the trendier venues located nearby.
 This place has been open for years and there’s a clear reason for it – a reliance on top quality curries at a low price.
 The guy who runs this place is a bit of a character, and he has a certain set of rules for anyone that comes through the doors.
 First of all – don’t ask any questions, secondly – know what you want before approaching and thirdly – hold your bloody plate with 2 hands.
-You get these right – you’ll be tucking into easily some of the city’s best curries.
+You get these right – you’ll be tucking into easily some of the city’s best curries in no time.

 Yadgar Cafe, 71 Thomas St, Manchester